hibaabbad/Laptop-Recommendation-Chatbot/README.md

 2. Create a virtual environment and activate it:

     python -m venv env

-On Windows
+    On Windows:
         .\env\Scripts\activate

-On macOS/Linux
+    On macOS/Linux:
         source env/bin/activate

-3. Install the required dependencies: pip install -r requirements.txt
+3. Install the required dependencies:

+    pip install -r requirements.txt

-Run the Chatbot:
+4. Run the Chatbot:

-4. To launch the Streamlit interface, run the following command: streamlit run chatbot.py
+    To launch the Streamlit interface, run the following command: streamlit run chatbot.py

 5. Testing in Jupyter Notebook:

     Open chatbot.ipynb in Jupyter and run the cells to test the chatbot's functionality.